5 Things All Stand-Ins Should Know

 This refers to the point of view of the camera.
 If you're facing the camera and the Director instructs you to move camera right, you will move to your left.

-As a TV or movie Stand-In you may be tasked with relaying blocking information to principal actors or other Stand-Ins.
-Depending on the type of production you're working on, you likely will receive sides (miniaturized script pages being filmed that day) or in the case of multi-cam projects, an episode script.
+Part of your Stand-In responsibilities may involve relaying blocking information to principal actors or other Stand-Ins.
+Depending on the type of production you’re working on, you likely will receive sides (miniaturized script pages being filmed that day) or in the case of multi-cam projects, an episode script.
 Be sure to bring something to write with and take notes on where to move, when to move, and prop directions in a scene.

-If you want to be a Stand-In, one of the best ways to help you find work is to have a Stand-In resume.
-Your resume should list the project you worked on, how long you worked, whether it was single or multi-cam, and the actor you stood in for.
-Always have a copy handy so you're ready to submit when a Casting Director asks for one.
+A Stand-In resume is a great tool to help you get booked as a Stand-In with Central Casting.
+Stand-In resumes should list the project you worked on, how long you worked, whether it was single or multi-cam, and the actor you stood in for.
+You can upload a copy of your Stand-In resume to the Casting Information section of your online profile.

 We also recommend keeping a copy easily accessible so you’re ready when a Casting Director asks for one, which is common when sending availability inquiries for Stand-In work.

 5. Polish your Stand-In skills